-In 1993, Hermann Gschwandtner got Nancy to come as the featured speaker for small business seminars in Albania, Bulgaria and Romania.
-As part of the trip she had planned to look for opportunities to take Point Loma students to Eastern Europe for a business and missions trip.
-Former communist countries like Albania, Bulgaria and Romania were struggling to make enormous economic changes.
-For decades their economies had been centrally planned.
-When communism collapsed, they began moving to a free enterprise system that was consumer oriented and market driven.
+In 1993, Hermann Gschwandtner got Nancy to be the featured speaker for small business seminars he organized in Albania, Bulgaria, and Romania.
+As part of the trip, she had planned to look for opportunities to take Point Loma students to Eastern Europe for a business and missions trip.
+Former communist countries like Albania, Bulgaria, and Romania were struggling to make enormous economic changes.
+For decades, their economies had been centrally planned.
+When communism collapsed, they began moving to a free enterprise system that was consumer-oriented and market-driven.

 Riding around Bulgaria that summer with Nancy Hardison and Hermann Gschwandtner was a young accountant.
 Mark Ogden was a graduate of Northwest Nazarene University.
-In Bulgaria, he and Nancy and Hermann were chauffeured around by a doctor who, they say, would have made a great chariot race driver.
-Mark talks vividly about his white knuckles as he gripped the car's arm rest.
+In Bulgaria, he, Nancy, and Hermann were chauffeured around by a doctor who, they say, would have made a great chariot race driver.
+Mark talks vividly about his white knuckles as he gripped the car's armrest.
 Between terrifying automobile rides, he became gripped by a vision of what the gospel could do to Bulgaria.

-Mark Ogden is not from the West Coast; his roots are in Missouri.
-However, had it not been for Nancy Hardison's burden for seeing business-trained missionaries, Europe, it's likely Mark and Cari would not have gone to eastern Europe.
+Mark Ogden is not from the West Coast.
+His roots are in Missouri.
+However, had it not been for Nancy Hardison's burden for seeing business-trained missionaries in Europe, it's likely Mark and Cari would not have gone to Eastern Europe.
 So, the Ogdens ministry to Bulgaria is the result of a West Coast thread.